danfinlay/ro-shhhambo/README.md

 In Ro-Shhhambo, players compete by writing deterministic RPS strategies in a custom subset of LISP that is compatible with both the Spritely and Lurk programming environments.
 The game starts with each player submitting a "bias" first move, and then subsequent moves are determined by observing the full game history.

-Spritely's HOOT (Higher-Order Object Oriented Templates) is used for providing the game's user interface, while Endo is used for establishing game sessions with other players and exchanging proofs.
+Spritely's HOOT (Guile in wasm) is used for providing the game's user interface, while Endo is used for establishing game sessions with other players and exchanging proofs.
 Lurk's zero-knowledge proof capabilities allow players to prove their moves are valid without revealing their strategy source code, ensuring a private and fair tournament.

 ## Features